-The National Endowment for the Arts and the Poetry Foundation have partnered with U.S. state arts agencies to support Poetry Out Loud, a contest that encourages the nation's youth to learn about great poetry through memorization and recitation.
+The National Endowment for the Arts and the Poetry Foundation partner with U.S. state arts agencies to support Poetry Out Loud, a contest that encourages the nation's youth to learn about great poetry through memorization and recitation.
 This program helps high school students master public speaking skills, build self-confidence, and learn about their literary heritage.

 Through active partnerships and sponsorships, the Foundation works to place poetry before the widest possible audience and raise it to a more visible and influential position in American culture.
 The Poetry Foundation helps support an enhanced presence for poetry in each of the major media channels: print, radio, television, film, and new media.

 AWARDS AND RECOGNITIONS

 The Poetry Foundation Library is the Midwest's only library dedicated to poetry.
 Visitors to the library may browse a collection of 30,000 volumes, experience audio and video recordings in private listening booths, and view exhibits of poetry-related materials.
-In addition to providing public access to its collections in the form of a reading room, the library creates interactive programs to inspire a wider readership for poetry in readers of all ages.
-The library's collection aims to present the best poetry, in English or in translation, of the modern and contemporary era, as well as including representative selections of the major poetic works of all eras.
-A children's collection contains a range of titles to engage young readers.
+In addition to providing public access to its collections in the form of a reading room, the library hosts interactive programs to inspire a wider readership for poetry in people of all ages.
+Learn more about using the library.

 OVERSIGHT AND GOVERNANCE

 The Poetry Foundation is a 501(c)(3) organization.
 Read more about the Poetry Foundation's financial information.

 We adhere to a strict set of policies within the Foundation to ensure that we conduct our business legally and ethically.
 Learn more about these policies.